bekk/bekk-christmas/post/thecloud/managing-apps-on-gke-using-helm.md

 ![helm folder structure](/assets/helm-tree.png)

+For the purposes of this article we will only edit four of those files.
 * Chart.yaml: Metadata about our application
 * values.yaml: Variables for our application
 * templates/deployment.yaml: Kubernetes deployment file
 * templates/service.yaml: Kubernetes service file

-It will also create some other files, but for this article we will stick to a simple deployment with one service.
-Values are added to the files using the [Helm Templating Language](https://helm.sh/docs/topics/chart_template_guide/).
-A Helm chart can have multiple value files.
-This makes it simple to manage different configurations for different environments.
+The files created use the [Helm Templating Language](https://helm.sh/docs/topics/chart_template_guide/).
+The Helm templating language supports flow control, value templating, variables and functions.

 We need to edit some of the files before we can deploy our app.
 We will start by setting `appVersion` and `version` in `Chart.yaml` to `1`.

 The next step is to update the `values.yaml` file.
+The values in a chart are used for user supplied values, often application specific configurations, and other values that can change between deployments.
+It is possible to override the values in `values.yaml` when running `helm install` or `helm upgrade`.

 Set `image.repository` to `eu.gcr.io/[GCP-PROJECT-NAME]/app`.
 The `appVersion` from [`Chart.yaml`](https://github.com/espenmeidell/christmas-19/blob/de47b44354e22ef9f412fbcb8dab5ae0901c6eb2/christmas-app/templates/deployment.yaml#L28) will be used as the docker image tag.

 Our docker image exposes port 8000, so we need to update the container health checks in `deployment.yaml` accordingly: